-Please note that visitors to Launde Abbey from 1st August are advised to take note of our Keeping You Safe programme.
-Until UK Government guidance changes we are only able to welcome members of the public to use our walk-in cafe facilities; the Chapel is only open to residential guests.
-We recommend you call us to book a place before visiting.
+Please note that visitors to Launde Abbey from our reopening on 17th May are advised to take note of our Keeping You Safe programme.
+Until at least 21st June we will only be able to welcome members of the public to use our walk-in cafe facilities; the Chapel is only open to residential guests.
 We look forward to being able to offer our usual welcome to visitors, described below, at some point in the future!

 We’re always pleased to welcome visitors into the prayerful and serene medieval Chapel that lies at the heart of the Abbey’s life.
 The most ancient part of Launde, built as part of the original monastery church early in our 900 years of history, the Chapel bears witness to centuries of worship and devotion with it’s Norman arches, fourteenth century stained glass, sixteenth century monument to Gregory Cromwell, and twentieth century art.

 Visitors are welcome to take part in our daily worship.
 Our services are simple, quiet and reflective, following the pattern of the Church of England’s Common Worship service book.
 We provide books for everyone and, since we’re used to having guests unfamiliar with Anglican worship, we always provide plenty of direction to help people join in meaningfully.
 Our service times each day are:

 5.00pm Silent Prayer*